jayanthchennamaneni/Terraform-with-Local-File-and-AWS-Resources/README.md

-# Terraform with Local File and AWS Resources
+# Terraform with Local Files and AWS Resources

-## Overview

 This project demonstrates the use of Terraform to manage two different types of resources:
 1. **Local Resources**: Creates a local file on your machine using the `local_file` resource.